Saturday, April 13, 2024

 "I graduated from there."

-“So you’re an educated person who understand what you want and don’t want.”
-I said as a statement.
+"So you're an educated person who understands what you want and doesn't want," I said.

 "I can tell you that I am not going with them.
 I just want to do my thing."